fredrikhassel/Exciton-Polariton-Modelling/README.md

 ### Code availability

 The full project code is available, with the file titled "Cleaned main" containing the main code with extra comments and annotations.
+All files in the Data folder are neccesary to run the code.

 ### Citations
 All resources consulted in the development of the present codebase is extensively cited in the project report.